sfnxboy/AutosRUs/README.md

 ###	Formulate null and alternative hypothesis tests for a given data problem.

+Although data collection and research are important, the backbone of the scientific method is hypothesis testing.
+Hypotheses are utilized by the scientific method to help narrow the scope of research and testing as well as provide a clear outcome of our results.
+Without generating a set of hypotheses, it becomes exponentially more difficult to quantify results and provide measurable outcomes to our analyses.
+As data analysts, it's our job to match a set of hypotheses to an appropriate statistical test to ensure that results are interpreted correctly.
+In other words, we use statistical hypothesis testing to determine which of our hypotheses are most likely to be true.
+There are two types of statistical hypothesis:

+- The null hypothesis is also known as H0 and is generally the hypothesis that can be explained by random chance.
+- The alternate hypothesis is also known as Ha and is generally the hypothesis that is influenced by non-random events.

+Regardless of the complexity of the dataset or the proposed question, hypothesis testing uses the same five steps:

+1. Generate a null hypothesis, its corresponding alternate hypothesis, and the significance level.
+2. Identify a statistical analysis to assess the truth of the null hypothesis.
+3. Compute the p-value using statistical analysis.
+4. Compare p-value to the significance level.
+5. Reject (or fail to reject) the null hypothesis and generate the conclusion.

 ###	Implement and evaluate simple linear regression and multiple linear regression models for a given dataset.

 ###	Implement and evaluate the one-sample t-Tests, two-sample t-Tests, and analysis of variance (ANOVA) models for a given dataset.